Service and Emotional Support Animal Policy

 - The handler does not comply with the handler's responsibilities set forth above; or

 - The animal or its presence creates an unmanageable disturbance or interference with the university community.

 The University will base such determinations upon the consideration of the behavior of the particular animal at issue, and not on speculation or fear about the harm or damages an animal may cause.
-Any removal of the animal may be appealed pursuant to the grievance procedure found here.
+Any removal of the animal may be appealed pursuant to the grievance procedure found in the University Police Policy Number: 323 – Animals on University Property.
 The owner will be afforded all rights of due process and appeal as outlined in that process.
-S